A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

 \paragraph{Results and Observations}

-\textbf{Case 1: \(k = 2000~\mathrm{N/m}\)}
+\emph{Case 1: \(k = 2000~\mathrm{N/m}\)}

-For the first configuration, the discrete-time AR(2) coefficients derived from the physical SDOF model are \(c_1 = -0.4352\) and \(c_2 = -0.9802\), both negative.
-Since the coefficients share the same sign, the attention-based model can emulate the dynamics by adopting positive attention weights and a negative scalar value weight (\(v < 0\)).
-Under these conditions, the transformer successfully captures the oscillatory characteristics of the system.
+For the first configuration, the discrete-time AR(2) coefficients derived from the physical SDOF model are \(a_1=-0.4352\) and \(a_2=-0.9802\), both negative.
+Since the coefficients share the same sign, the attention-based model can emulate the dynamics by adopting positive attention weights and a negative scalar output projection weight (\(w_o < 0\)).
+Under these conditions, the Transformer successfully captures the oscillatory characteristics of the system.

+The spectrum is computed by interpreting the attention-induced linear recurrence as an AR model and evaluating its frequency response; in the figures we report the magnitude $|H(\omega)|$ of this discrete-time transfer function, i.e.\ the gain that the learned recurrence applies to a unit-amplitude harmonic input at angular frequency $\omega$.
+For a linear oscillatory system, an optimally fitted AR model exhibits spectral peaks of $|H(\omega)|$ at the system’s natural frequencies.

 As shown in Figure~\ref{fig:case1}, the predicted displacement sequence accurately reproduces the oscillatory motion in the time domain.
-The corresponding frequency-domain representation exhibits a clear peak near the analytical natural frequency (\(7.12~\text{Hz}\)), while the time--frequency spectrogram shows a coherent modal decay ridge.
-Together, these results confirm that the learned dynamics capture both the correct oscillatory behavior and damping characteristics of the system.
+The corresponding frequency-domain representation exhibits a clear peak near the analytical natural frequency (\(7.12~\text{Hz}\)), indicating that the learned dynamics captures the dominant vibration mode.
+The time--frequency spectrogram on the right further confirms this by showing a coherent concentration on the natural frequency.
+Together, these results validate that the learned dynamics capture both the correct oscillatory behavior and the damping characteristics of the system.

-The spectrum is computed by interpreting the attention-induced linear recurrence as an AR model and evaluating its frequency response.
-For a linear oscillatory system, an optimally fitted AR model exhibits spectral peaks at the system’s natural frequencies.
 The correspondence confirms that, when the target dynamics can be expressed as a \textit{convex weighted combination} of past states, the attention operator can emulate the underlying physical process with high fidelity.

-\textbf{Case 2: \(k = 500~\mathrm{N/m}\)}
+\emph{Case 2: \(k = 500~\mathrm{N/m}\)}

-Reducing the stiffness to \(k = 500~\mathrm{N/m}\) lowers the natural frequency to approximately \(3.56~\text{Hz}\) and alters the discrete-time AR(2) coefficients to mixed signs, requiring \(c_1 > 0\) and \(c_2 < 0\).
+Reducing the stiffness to \(k = 500~\mathrm{N/m}\) lowers the natural frequency to approximately \(3.56~\text{Hz}\) and alters the discrete-time AR(2) coefficients to mixed signs, requiring \(a_1>0\) and \(a_2<0\).
 To reproduce this structure, the attention model would need to satisfy: